 Meet Paco de Lucia, famous flamenco guitar player, and discover the flamenco world with his song Between Two Waters.
 Paco de lucia, Andalusia, Spain.

-Francisco Sanchez Gomes, Paco de Lucia, is Spain´s most international flamenco guitarist.
+Francisco Sanchez Goméz, Paco de Lucia, was, and continues to be, Spain's most international flamenco guitarist.
 His Spanish guitar playing is known to express the passion and sentiments of both Andalusia and Spain.
 His most famous song “Between Two Waters” (Entre dos Aguas) is one of the most recognized Spanish classical guitar tunes in the world.

 Paco de Lucia, son of a Spanish father and a Portuguese mother (Lucia Gomes), was born in Algeciras, Cadiz (Spain) on December 21, 1947.
 In the neighborhood where the musician grew up there were many children named “Paco” and “Pepe”.
 In order to distinguish them, people began to reference whose child they were, for example: “this is Lucia's Paco”, which in Spanish is: “ese es Paco, de Lucía”.
 This is how the flamenco guitarist earned his artistic name: Paco de Lucia.